HariLadkani/RealTimeSync/README.md

 # RealTimeSync

 RealTimeSync is an advanced Change Data Capture (CDC) pipeline designed to efficiently manage and process real-time data changes from an Amazon RDS database.
 This project integrates multiple AWS services to ensure accurate and timely data synchronization across systems.
+The Repo is Public and configurations have been shared for anyone to follow with some exceptions.

 Overview: